announcement

 In need of a one-stop solution to tracking your AWS costs and usage? #

 Finding valuable and actionable data from the many available AWS sources can be a daunting task.
-There are disparate sources within AWS that, while all being valuable on their own, make it difficult to find and house your usage, cost, and utilization data.
+There are many disparate sources within AWS that, while all being valuable on their own, make it difficult to find and house your usage, cost, and utilization data.

 That is why we have developed a new AWS Cost Policy.
 This policy contains transformations that leverage both CloudQuery provided tables and your readily available Cost and Usage Report from AWS.
 When generating this report, please ensure that